 Wondercide Flea, Tick & Mosquito Control for Pets and Home: Use this spray safely in your home or on your pets to help keep your living space tick-free.
-Wondercide ingredients are 100% naturally-derived, including organic, therapeutic-grade essential oils.
+Wondercide ingredients are 100% naturally derived, including organic, therapeutic-grade essential oils.

-Chemical Tick Repellants
+3. Chemical Tick Repellants

 Self-Check and Tick Removal Steps

 - Start with a thorough tick-check on your clothes.
-If they’re all clear, toss your clothes into the dryer and tumble dry on high heat for a least 10 minutes.
+If they’re all clear, toss your clothes into the dryer and tumble dry on high heat for at least 10 minutes.
 Or, wash them in hot water.
 The high heat will kill any tiny ticks you might have missed.

 - Before you get dressed again, conduct a full-body check.
-Ticks prefer warm, moist places, so be sure to check your armpits, in and around your ears, the back of your knees, between your legs, and around your hair.
+Ticks prefer warm, moist places, so be sure to check your armpits, in and around your ears, the back of your knees, between your legs, and around your hairline.
 If you have time, jump in the shower for a final tick check and rinse off.

 - If you do find a tick, remove it immediately.
-Use fine-tipped tweezers to grab the tick as close to the skin’s surface as possible.
+Use fine-tipped tweezers to grab the tick’s mouthparts as close to the skin’s surface as possible.
 Don’t twist or jerk the tick — this can cause parts of the insect to break off and remain in the skin.
 Instead, pull upward with a steady, even motion.